 Musicians from all genres play here.
 Some recent headliners have included Natalie Merchant, Seal, Wilco, Bonnie Rait, Gladys Knight, and so many other greats.
 Top comedians perform there as well.
 Just a sampling: Steve Martin and Martin Short, Amy Poehler and Tina Fey, Trevor Noah, and Colin Jost.
-With line-ups like these, you should really consider spending a night out in Chicago at the Chicago Theatre.
+With line-ups like these, you should really consider spending a night at the Chicago Theatre.

 10. Take a night bus tour

 You may have considered taking a daytime sightseeing bus tour or a hop-on-hop-off bus tour as a means of seeing Chicago in a comfortable fashion.
 But if you will be seeing the city mainly on foot during the day, why not take a bus tour of Chicago at night?

 Panoramic night tours are generally shorter than daytime tours and focus more on taking to the landmarks and sights that are especially attractive at night.
 Big Bus is the primary operator of night tours in Chicago.

 If you want a more focused night bus tour, take the nighttime Chicago Crime Tour Bus tour beginning at 7:30 pm.
 Hear all about the famous gangsters of the Windy City like the notorious Al Capone, Bugs Moran, and Frank Nitti, and learn about the infamous St. Valentine’s Day Massacre.